ECO-chain/ecochain/README.md

 # ECOchain
 **Official website**: [ecoc.io](https://ecoc.io)

 ECOchain is a public (permissionless) blockchain.
-The ECO stands for eco-friendly, e-commerce and economy.
+The ECOC stands for eco-friendly, e-commerce and economy.
 Our ambition is to attract decentralized applications that are targeting the business world.

 There are a bunch of projects involved in this repository:
 - Bitcoin